 Bonnie Peugeot has been painting since she was a little girl and feels that the act of painting is a sharing, an imparting of her soul to others through visual art.

 Throughout the early 1980’s, Bonnie was a regular exhibitor in the Madison Chautauqua Art Festival, and established her own art gallery in Madison from 1996 to 1998.
-Currently, Bonnie’s paitings are in collections at Oakland City University, and England, United Kingdom.
+Currently, Bonnie’s paintings are in collections at Oakland City University and England.

 Bonnie has a double major –in Art and in Education.
 She first attended Oakland City University for her undergraduate studies where she was under the tutelage of Dr. Marie McCord, and then her Master’s in Education from Indiana University Southeast with a concentration in Two Dimensional where she studied under Susan Moffett and Brian H. Jones.

 “When people come to my exhibit, I would like for them to find one painting that speaks to them and evoked an emotion enough within them that they have to have it.”

 Bonnie is also a Trimble County High School art teacher, and has recently released a book entitled, “The Adventures of Kimo,” the first in a series of five children’s books.
 Veteran teacher, Peugeot has been having her drawing classes write and illustrate a children’s book and poetry over the years- so that they become aware that there are opportunities for both writers and illustrators.
 Thirty years into doing this, Peugeot realized that she has been telling her students to “go for it”, but she hadn’t; as she, too, had authored books that were as yet unpublished.
 “I was not confident in myself.
 It took thirty years to find out who I am and the confidence within myself to go for it.
 The opportunity arose, and I grabbed the brass ring”, in other words, she finally published her book.
 “I want to be remembered as a person who had tenacity.
 I didn’t give up hope”